Xiaoxiao-lse/Capstine-Project-2022/README.md

 reference: Fan, R., Varol, O., Varamesh, A., Barron, A., van de Leemput, I. A., Scheffer, M., & Bollen, J. (2019).
 The minute-scale dynamics of online emotions reveal the effects of affect labeling.
 Nature Human Behaviour, 3(1).

 RDD analysis is stored in data/rdd/ directory.

+The data used in analysis is generated using python and code is provided in the preprocessing folder